tkumata/pshidewu/README.md

 [tkumata](https://github.com/tkumata)

 ## Notes
 You will notice difference Get-WUList -IsHidden and GUI.
 However it is no problem.
-If you hope same number between CLI and GUI.
-You do following,

-1. Restore all hidden updates in GUI, "Control Panel > Windows Update > Restore hidden updates".
-2. Execute this script, "pshidewu.ps1 -check new" as administrator.

 By the way, this script gets Unblock-File commandlet error.
 Standard Windows 7 does not have Unblock-File.
 So please ignore this error.